What is Feiba and how is it used?

 - Grip the BAXJECT II Hi-Flow device package at the edges and pull the package off the device (Fig. C).
 Do not remove the blue protective cap from the BAXJECT II Hi-Flow device.
 Do not touch the purple spike.

-- Turn the system over, so that the diluents vial is on top.
+- Turn the system over, so that the diluent vial is on top.
 Quickly insert the purple spike of the BAXJECT II Hi-Flow device fully into the FEIBA vial.
 The vacuum will draw the diluent into the FEIBA vial (Fig. D).
 The connection of the two vials should be done expeditiously to close the open fluid pathway created by the first insertion of the spike to the diluent vial.

 - Gently swirl (do not shake) the vial until FEIBA is completely dissolved.
 Make sure that FEIBA has been dissolved completely; otherwise, active material will not pass through the device filter.
 The reconstituted solution should be inspected visually for particulate matter before administration.
 The solution should be discarded if it is not clear or is discolored.

 - Administer FEIBA within 3 hours after reconstitution.
 Do not refrigerate after reconstitution.
+Discard unused portion.

 - Inspect the reconstituted FEIBA solution visually for particulate matter and discoloration prior to administration.
 The appearance of the solution should be colorless to slightly yellowish.
 Do not use if particulate matter or discoloration is observed.